-Wake up from a great rest and enjoy breakfast with your host.
+Wake up from a great rest and enjoy breakfast at your hotel.
 Grab your camera and head out for a day filled with unparalleled views on the Blue Ridge Parkway, America's most popular scenic drive.
-Grab a signature boxed lunch from Doc's Diner as you travel along Route 460 West.

 In Bedford, follow Route 43 to the Parkway.
-Lunch is available at the Peaks of Otter Lodge, or get out that boxed meal and enjoy a picnic on the lawn overlooking beautiful Abbott Lake.
+Lunch is available at the Peaks of Otter Lodge, or bring a boxed lunch and enjoy a picnic on the lawn overlooking beautiful Abbott Lake.
 Head north on the Parkway for approximately 22 miles of the best "picture-taking" sites you'll find in Virginia.

 Returning to Lynchburg down Route 501, it's time to head up Liberty Mountain to the Snowflex Center!
 Can you take the challenge?
 Ski, tube or snowboard on artificial snow with an elevated cornice drop, gravity-defying kickers, slick rails and a colossal quarter pipe.
 Riders are able to easily experience many of the freestyle elements found at a winter resort.
 If you are feeling a little squeamish, there is plenty of space for spectators at the SnowFlex Lodge!